 If you are an already strong individual but carry an extra 30 lbs of fat around your waist, you’ll be surprised how much your performance will improve once you have reduced the excess fat storage, even if your strength has not increased.

 Complete Upper Body Workout

-If you have been kipping around, you may have just improved your kipping, not you strength.
+If you have been kipping around, you may have just improved your kipping, not your strength.

-The pulling motion activates most of your upper body muscles, the latissimus dorsi, the rhomboids, the trapezius, the biceps and long side of triceps, as well as your forearms.
+The pulling motion activates most of your upper body muscles, the latissimus dorsi, the rhomboids, the trapezius, the biceps, and the long side of the triceps, as well as your forearms.

 Surprisingly, it also activates your pecs, particularly in the chin up and closed grip chin up, with a pull-over motion.

-Generally, a pull up with over hand grip will emphasize you back muscles more so than your biceps, while a under hand chin up will offload some of the resistance more on your biceps as well as your pecs, this is why anyone can perform more chin ups than pull ups.
+Generally, a pull up with an overhand grip will emphasize your back muscles more so than your biceps, while an underhand chin up will offload some of the resistance more on your biceps as well as your pecs, this is why anyone can perform more chin-ups than pull-ups.